Welcome to the home of the Pittsburgh Section of the American Chemical Society.

 Mr. John J. Tress

 Mr. William Michalowicz

 The 89th American Chemical Society Colloid and Surface Science Comes to Pittsburgh

 The 89th annual technical meeting of the American Chemical Society Division of Colloid and Surface Chemistry will highlight the latest fundamental and applied advances in colloid and surface science, including its key roles in a diversity of related disciplines.
 Traditionally organized and hosted by a university that has a deep commitment to colloid and surface science, the Symposium thrives on strong international attendance by participants from academia, industry and national laboratories and has become established as a premier conference in this field.
 Approximately 500 oral and poster presentations are expected.

 Pittsburgh Section Offers Travel Grants for Student Members

 The Pittsburgh Section of the American Chemical Society has budgeted funds to help encourage undergraduate/graduate student participation in national and regional ACS meetings.
 The awards are intended to help defray meeting registration and travel-related expenses (lodging, transportation, per diem) for eligible students.
-Click for the formal invitation and application.
+Click for the application.